 Air travel is now possible in Ethiopia however some land borders remain closed.
 Anyone arriving in the country needs to present a negative PCR test and self-quarantine for 14 days.
 Passengers without a negative test will be required to quarantine at a government facility for 7 days.
 Transiting passengers are exempt from the current quarantine restrictions for coronavirus.
 The maximum transit time is 72 hours.Domestic restrictions are still in place and wearing face masks is required in public areas.

-French Polynesia is to reopen its borders for limited International travel from Europe and the U.S on July 15.
+French Polynesia ihas suspended entry of non-resident travelers to French Polynesia.
 However,all cruise ship visits and stop-overs are suspended.
 Anyone arriving in the country who is not a resident will be held in quarantine until they can return to their country of origin.
 Most stores and service providers are open and all social gatherings are permitted without restrictions on numbers of people.

 Beginning July 1, commercial air travel may resume with two international flights per airline per week.
 Gabon's land and sea borders remain closed.
 The country still has domestic restrictions in place including social distancing and hygiene requirements.
-European tourists, business travelers will not be granted visas after EU excludes country from ‘safe list’
+European tourists, business travelers will not be granted visas after EU excludes country from ‘safe list’.
+There is a daily curfew from 8 pm to 5 am and everyone must wear a mask in public areas.

 Most international flights have been cancelled and only arriving passengers from Germany, Latvia, Lithuania, France and Estonia are allowed to enter.
 Travelers arriving from other countries are required to self-quarantine for 14 days.
 Land borders remain closed to passenger travel excluding returning citizens or citizens of neighboring countries returning to their home country.The government has announced on that it is now postponing the re-opening of land and air borders, as well as international tourism until at least 1 September.
 Regular international flights in, out of Georgia are allowed for Paris, Riga and Munich.

 Since July 4, only citizens of countries' in the EU are allowed to enter Greece.
 Additionally, citizens of Canada, Georgia, Japan, Algeria, Montenegro, Morocco, New Zealand, South Korea, Rwanda, Thailand, Uruguay and Tunisia can enter the country.
+Greece has suspended flights from Turkey.
 On July 22, the authorities announced that they will now allow direct flights from U.K, and Sweden and arrivals from the U.S may be permitted by July 31.
 Testing for COVID-19 upon arrival is random and those tested will need to self-quarantine while waiting for results.
+Since 1 August, cruise ships can dock at Piraeus, Rhodes, Heraklion, Volos, Corfu and Katakolo.

 The Maurice Bishop International Airport re-opened on July 1 for charter flights only.
 Regional commercial flights are scheduled to commence on July 15 and flights from U.K, Europe and Canada may resume on August 1.
 All arriving passengers should present proof of a negative COVID-19 test and comply with a 14-day quarantine at a designated facility .
 Domestic restrictions are gradually being lifted and recreational facilities like beaches and gyms are open under restrictions.
 Wearing face masks is required in all public areas.

 Only Guatemalan nationals, diplomats and foreign residents are allowed to enter the country.
-Borders are closed to all commercial passenger flights until August 15.
-There is no public transport available and all cultural and social events are prohibited including religious services.
-Restaurants, cafes and bars remain closed and high risk individuals including the elderly and children are not allowed to move around.Social distancing measures and wearing a face mask in p public areas is required.
+The La Aurora international Airport are expected to resume within the first two weeks of September There is no public transport available and all cultural and social events are prohibited including religious services.
+Restaurants, cafes and bars remain closed and high risk individuals including the elderly and children are not allowed to move around.Social distancing measures and wearing a face mask in p public areas is required and a nationwide curfew is in place until August 23.
+Guatemala City’s La Aurora International Airport expected to reopen to commercial flights on 18 September.

 The Government of Guinea announced that the Gbessia International Airport is re-opening at limited capacity.
 Air France will schedule occasional flights from Conakry to Paris while Brussels Airlines has suspended all flights until September 1.
 The country is also under a nationwide curfew from 9pm to 5am daily.

-The Guyana Civil Aviation Authority extended the closure of Guyanese airspace to all international arrivals from July 2 to August 1.
+All scheduled international flights from the Cheddi Jagan International Airport at Timehri and the Eugene Correia Airport at Ogle have been cancelled for the foreseeable future.
 All ports of entry and exit and seaports have been closed since March 27.
 The country is still under domestic restrictions such as limited public transportation and wearing of facial masks in public places.

 Direct flights from Chinese points-of-origin and Italian destinations have been temporarily postponed.
 Passengers arriving are required to self-quarantine in their home or hotel for 14 days even if they have no symptoms of COVID-19.
 Beginning March 3, all passengers on U.S bound flights with temperature higher than 99.5 degrees Fahrenheit are not permitted to board